Southern Arkansas University

-Southern Arkansas University (SAU) is a public university in Magnolia, Arkansas.
+Southern Arkansas University (SAU) is a public university in Magnolia, Arkansas, United States.
+The university had an enrollment of 5,100 undergraduate and graduate students as of fall 2023.

 History

-Southern Arkansas University was established by an Act of the Arkansas Legislature in 1909 as a district agricultural high school for southwest Arkansas and was originally named Third District Agricultural School, often called by students and faculty "TDAS."
+Southern Arkansas University was established by an Act of the Arkansas Legislature in 1909 as a district agricultural high school for southwest Arkansas: Third District Agricultural School, often called by students and faculty "TDAS."
 Its first term began in January 1911, with its curriculum including only subjects at the secondary school level.
 In 1925, the State Legislature authorized the school to add two years of college work and to change its name to Agricultural and Mechanical College, Third District (Magnolia A&M).
 The school continued to offer both high school and junior college courses until 1937, at which time the high school courses were discontinued.

 In the fall of 1949, the Board of Trustees, exercising authority vested in it by the State Legislature, decided to develop the college as a four-year, degree-granting institution.
 The Board authorized the addition of third-year college level courses to being with the fall semester of 1950.
 Fourth-year courses were added in the fall semester of 1951.
 By Act Eleven (January 24, 1951), the State Legislature changed the name of the institution to Southern State College.

+Like Arkansas' other six state-supported colleges, Southern State College did not allow non-white students to enroll as undergraduates until after 1954's Brown v.
+Board of Education.
+Most began to admit African American students—though in tiny numbers and only for Saturday or night classes—in the fall of 1955.
+SSC's first Black student was Wilmar B. Moss, who "was admitted but only when he refused to accept an initial rebuff," according to an official history of the school.
+"At SSC from 1956 to 1963 an occasional black student enrolled in a Saturday or summer class, but there is no history of a black undergraduate attending regular classes during fall or spring semesters in those eight years".

+More change came after Congress passed the Civil Rights Act of 1964.
+On May 29, SSC's board of trustees concluded, "Nothing was to be gained by refusing admittance to qualified Negroes."
+About ten Black undergraduates were allowed to enroll that fall.
+In 1966, Black students were finally allowed to live in school dormitories.
+The first Black graduate received her diploma in 1967, and the first Black faculty member began teaching in 1974.

-In 1975, the institution was approved and accredited to offer a Master of Education Degree in selected areas.
-Following approval of the Board of Trustees, the name of the institution was changed to Southern Arkansas University by the Board of Higher Education on July 9, 1976, in accordance with Act 343 of the General Assembly of 1975.
+In 1975, the institution was approved and accredited to offer a Master of Education Degree in some areas.
+The Board of Trustees approved another name change, to Southern Arkansas University by the Board of Higher Education on July 9, 1976, in accordance with Act 343 of the General Assembly of 1975.

 Also in 1975, Southwest Technical Institute in Camden, Arkansas, joined the SAU system as Southern Arkansas University Tech.

 Academics

-Southern Arkansas University offers 70 different undergraduate options, including pre-professional tracks, and 2+2 degree completion programs in four different academic colleges:
+Southern Arkansas University offers 70 undergraduate options, including pre-professional tracks, and 2+2 degree completion programs in four different academic colleges: